The Ultimate Guide To Holidaying In The Algarve In 10 Points

 There are also points of religious interest like the majestic Faro Cathedral, nature tours, water activities and of course some lovely beach areas.

 There’s a hustle and bustle and a little bit if everything in Faro, we highly recommend.

-Well-known as one of most beautiful locations in the Algarve, Vilamoura is a destination that has grown ever-more popular among travellers in recent years, something which is reflected in the development the resort has undergone recently.
+Well-known as one of the most beautiful locations in the Algarve, Vilamoura is a destination that has grown ever-more popular among travellers in recent years, something which is reflected in the development the resort has undergone recently.

-Held aloft as an idyllic coastal town and with a beautiful marina, this is one of the places that makes for a good all-rounder for anyone considering a villa holiday to the Algarve.
+Held aloft as an idyllic coastal town and with a beautiful marina, this is one of the places that make for a good all-rounder for anyone considering a villa holiday to the Algarve.
 Not only is it laid back and beautiful, but it’s also vibrant enough to keep the more restless busy too.

 With a smattering of nightclubs, plenty of eateries, great golf courses, the Museum of Cerro da Vila and a wonderful waterpark as well as the opportunity for multiple water sports, it really is a one-size-fits-all resort while still maintaining a sense of iconic Algarve charm.

 If you want to try a villa holiday to the Algarve and don’t know where to start, this is the one for you.

 Ah, Lagos, a bustling and beautiful part of the Algarve that never ceases in its popularity.
 It’s well known as having a vibrant nightlife scene (see below) but there’s a lot more to little Lagos than just partying.

 With stunning coastal areas curving around its edge and dramatic rock faces overlooking golden sand, there’s no refuting that Lagos is just as gorgeous as many of the other areas of the Algarve.